Walmart rv aisle

 Obtaining Internet on the Road

-If you plan on working while traveling or living in your RV, as we did, you may wonder what to use for the internet?
+If you plan to work while traveling or live in your RV, as we did, you may wonder what to use for the internet.

 It’s a good question!

-It would be best to not depend on RV parks or campgrounds to have quality internet available.
-It’s rare.
+It would be best not to depend on RV parks or campgrounds for quality internet.
+Finding that is rare.

 That said, you have options to get yourself up and running on the road.